CongducPham/LowCostLoRaGw/gw_full_latest/README.md

 Configuration files and startup procedure
 -----------------------------------------

 A "gateway_conf.json" file defines gateway configuration with several sections for radio configuration, local gateway option such as gateway ID, etc. One important field is the gateway ID which is composed of 8 bytes in hexadecimal notation.
 We use the last 5 bytes of the eth0 interface MAC address: "gateway_ID" : "00000027EBBEDA21".
 Log file names will use the gateway ID.
-The basic_config_gw.sh/config_gw.sh script can do it for you, see below.
+Both basic_config_gw.sh and config_gw.sh script can do it for you, see below.

 In gateway_conf.json, you can either specify the LoRa mode or the (bw,cr,sf) combination.
 If mode is defined, then the (bw,cr,sf) combination will be discarded.
 To use the (bw,cr,sf) combination, you have to set mode to -1.